THYROID DISEASE AND ITS HEALING

 An overactive thyroid is quite common today, and seen more in younger adult women, and in some men as well.
 It is not found in children that I am aware of.
 Serum levels of T3 and T4 are often elevated.
 TSH is often low, but not necessarily.

-4. Elevated soft tissue calcium.
-This appears to be a contributing factor in all cases, as revealed on hair mineral analyses.
+1. Elevated soft tissue calcium.
+This appears to be a contributing factor in most cases, as revealed on hair mineral analyses.
 High hair calcium 1) reduces cell permeability, 2) is always associated with hidden copper toxicity, and 3) is associated with adrenal exhaustion.
 All of these are discussed below.

 a.
 A low tissue potassium level may impair the sensitivity of the tissues to thyroid hormone.
 In response, the body may elevate T4 and/or T3 production as a compensation.